Peter Merian-Weg 10

 About the André Schroeder Research Prize

-The André Schroeder Research Prize is an annual award worth CHF 20,000 in cash and today one of the most prestigious awards in implant dentistry.
-It is awarded to independent researchers for the advancement of dental research and development with the aim to promote new scientific findings in implant dentistry, oral tissue regeneration and related fields.
+The André Schroeder Research Prize is awarded annually and carries a cash endowment of 20,000 Swiss francs.
+It is one of the most prestigious awards in the field of implant dentistry and is awarded to independent researchers for the advancement of dental research and development.
+The aim is to promote new scientific findings in implant dentistry, oral tissue regeneration and related fields.

-The award was established almost 20 years ago and is presented in honor of the late Professor André Schroeder (1918-2004), the founding ITI President, who pioneered implant dentistry and whose lifework contributed significantly to modern dentistry.
+The award was established more than 20 years ago and is presented in honor of the late Professor André Schroeder (1918-2004), the founding ITI President, who pioneered implant dentistry and whose lifework contributed significantly to modern dentistry.

 The use of information published here for personal information and editorial processing is generally free of charge.
 Please clarify any copyright issues with the stated publisher before further use.
 In the event of publication, please send a specimen copy to email@example.com.